 Montejo, Esteban.
 The Autobiography of a Runaway Slave.
 New York: Pantheon, 1968.

 Moreno Fraginals, Manuel.
 El Ingenio: complejo económico social cubano de azúcar.
-La Habana: Editorial de sciencias sociales, 1978.
+Habana: Editorial de Ciencias Sociales, 1978.

 Paul, Norman.
-Dark Pilgrim: The Life and Work of Norman Paul.
-Ed.
-M.G.
+Dark Pilgrim: The Life and Work of Norman Paul, edited by M.G.
 Smith.
 Kingston: University of the West Indies, 1963.

 Ponmier Taquechel, María.
 “El Suicidio esclava en Cuba en los Años 1840.”
 Anuario de Estudios Americanos 43.
 Sevilla (1986): 69-86.

 __________ .
 “Summoning the Ancestors: The Flying Africans’ Story and Its Enduring Legacy.”
-In Philip Morgan (ed.), African American Life in the Georgia Lowcountry.
-253-80.
+In African American Life in the Georgia Lowcountry, edited by Philip Morgan, 253-80.
+Athens: University of Georgia Press, 2010.

 Reyes, Angelita.
 Mothering across Cultures: Postcolonial Representations.
-Minneapolis: U Minnesota P, 2012.
+Minneapolis: University of Minnesota Press, 2012.

 Schuler, Monica.
 ‘Alas, Alas Kongo’ A Social History of Indentured African Immigration into Africa.
-Baltimore: Johns Hopkins U P, 1980.
+Baltimore: Johns Hopkins University Press, 1980.

 Sieber, H.A.
 The Factual Basis of the Ebo Landing Legend.
-St. Simons Island: Coastal Georgia Historical Society.
+St. Simons Island: Coastal Georgia Historical Society [unpublished manuscript on deposit].

 Walters, Wendy.
 “One of Dese Mornings, Bright and Fair/Take My Wings and Cleave the Air’ The Legend of the Flying African and Diasporic Consciousness.”
-MELUS 22:3 (Fall 1997): 3-29.
+MELUS 22, no. 3 (Fall 1997): 3-29.

 Wheeler, Mary Bray.
 Eugenia Price’s South: A Guide to the People and Places of her Beloved Region.
 Atlanta: Longstreet Press, 1993.